tom-clik/coldlight/guide/README.md

 # Guides

 Rendered HTML from the userguide.

-This is saved to the repo for simple serving via GithubPages
+To generate HTML, run `testing/testSaveSite.cfm`